sahasatvik/typst-theorems/manual.typ

   environments, taking heavy inspiration from the #LATEX packages `amsthm`, `thmtools`, `apxproof`.

-  A _theorem environment_ lets you combine content with automatically updated _numbering_ information.
+  A _theorem environment_ combines content with automatically updated _numbering_ information.
-  Environments can
+  Theorem environments can
   - share the same counter (_Theorems_ and _Lemmas_ often do so)
-  - have their counter be attached to headings or other environments (_Corollaries_ are often numbered based upon the parent _Theorem_)
+  - have their counters attached to headings or other environments (_Corollaries_ are often numbered based upon the parent _Theorem_)
   - be ```typ <label>```-ed and ```typ @reference```-d
   - be restated or deferred to later in the document.